Site Map enter code:

 Chart S.02l: Recent Local Spending as Pct GDP

 Viewed from a GDP perspective, local government spending was steady at about 10 percent GDP in the mid 2000s and then jumped, in the Great Recession, to almost 11.5 percent GDP in 2009.
-But in the subsequent economic recovery local government spending has steadily declined as a percent of GDP down a little over 9.7 percent of GDP in 2015.
+But in the subsequent economic recovery local government spending steadily declined as a percent of GDP down to 9.7 percent of GDP in 2015.
+Local spending has continued to decline after COVID.

 Numbers — Charts: